paytonrules/paytonrules.github.io/index.markdown

     <li>How to get started writing clean code today</li>
     <li>Simple Refactorings you can use right now</li>
     <li>How to add tests without losing hours or days to testing tasks</li>
-    <li>You'll see how to aoid the bottlenecks that give clean code a bad name</li>
+    <li>You'll see how to avoid the bottlenecks that give clean code a bad name</li>
   </ul>
   <p>The guide uses real examples, not toys, to demonstrate clean code and ugly code so you can tell the difference.
 You'll have a step by step process so you can check in code that's better each and every time WITHOUT slowing down delivering features.
 You'll get code examples from the real world, with UIs, databases and web technologies.
 Finally you'll learn the steps for dealing with legacy code so that you can apply the teachings to your real life project.</p>
   <p>If you've even explained to your boss that you're all done "except for the tests" or seen a product you worked on outsourced so consultants can rewrite it, then you know just how difficult it is to write clean code that works every time.
 You don't need to keep trading quality or time.
 The Guide To Real World TDD can bridge the gap between theory and practice so you can succeed every day at your job.</p>